brightspot/react-examples/file-uploads/README.md

 Refer to the [Brightspot Documentation](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/uploading-files-in-brightspot-content-management-api) for an example of uploading a file with a CMA endpoint without using Apollo Client.

-**Note** Using environment variables does not hide API keys, because they can be retrieved from the browser's developer tools via the API fetch request.
+> **_Note:_** Using environment variables does not hide API keys, because they can be retrieved from the browser's developer tools via the API fetch request.
 In a production environment, it is important to hide API keys that are used for the CMA endpoint.

 ### Step 2.
 Brightspot's Storage Item GraphQL fields